iPhone 14 Pro vs iPhone 13 Pro camera: Do you need the latest model? Amy Davies compares the iPhone 14 Pro with the iPhone 13 Pro.

 Both offer fast(ish) charging (with a separately sold 20W charger), and wireless charging.

-There is a lot to like about the new iPhone 14 Pro, but for photographers, the upgrade is pretty incremental and image quality between the two isn’t huge.
-Design, battery life and storage is almost identical between the two as well.
+There is a lot to like about the new iPhone 14 Pro, but for photographers, the upgrade is pretty incremental and the differences in image quality between the two are subtle.
+The design, battery life and storage is almost identical between them as well.

-Video features show a bit more of a disparity, so if you’re somebody who shoots a lot of movies, then the iPhone 14 Pro could be for you.
-That’s especially true if you’re keen on the Action Mode or the 4K Cinematic Mode.
+The video features show more of a disparity, so the iPhone 14 Pro may appeal to those who shoot a lot of movies.
+This is especially true if you’re keen on the Action Mode or the 4K Cinematic Mode.

 iPhone 13 Pro vs iPhone 14 Pro